 THE DECADE IN REVIEW AND LOOKING AHEAD TO THE FUTURE OF SECURITY

-More skills and expertise, more training and knowledge, more technology.
+More skills and expertise, more training and knowledge, more technology, that is the future of security.
 The 2010s saw profound changes in the security industry.
 The advancements, if anything, will accelerate in the decade we’ve just begun.

 More Security Guards Than Police Officers

 As global threats increase, so does the need for security.
 In the past decade, the number of security officers surpassed the number of full-time, sworn police officers.
 By 2018, the number of police

 officers in the U.S. stood at 686,665, according to Statisa.com.
 By comparison, the U.S. Bureau of Labor Statistics (BLS) reported more than 1.1 million security guards and gaming surveillance officers during the same year.

 That trend is worldwide.
 Many countries in the Americas, Europe and Asia report that they employ more security officers than police officers.

 Not only will those numbers continue to grow, but the skills of security officers will become increasingly sophisticated.
 The security officer of the 2020s will have a greater understanding of using technology to enhance security capabilities.
 There’s no substitute for human eyes, ears and analysis, but augmenting humans with high-tech tools will be a major shift in the industry during the coming decade.

 When the past decade started, a minority of security employees used technology as part of their day-to-day duties.
 Today, the vast majority do.

 Much of that is technology we now all take for granted, such as using smartphones to track patrol officers and to report incidents.
 Clients, too, are using more technology, because of a drastic change in the industry.